andyrids/micropython-default/README.md

 This MicroPython project acts as a template, which forms the basis for creating a Pico W 'thing' in an AWS IoT Core context.
 It also acts as a template for Micropython projects that need to facilitate access to WiFi through serving a credentials form.
 The default `main.py` runs an async application function (`async_main`), which carries out the following steps:

-1. Attempt WLAN STA connection using env/secrets
+1. Attempt WiFi STA connection using env/secrets
 2. Synchronise network time on STA connection
 3. Monitor for connection issues
 4. Wait 15 seconds and check connection again
-5. Start Microdot server on WLAN connection fail
+5. Start Microdot server on WiFi connection fail
-    1. Serve HTML form to update WLAN credentials
+    1. Serve HTML form to update WiFi credentials
     2. Update env/secrets if correct
-    3. Shutdown server & attempt WLAN connection
+    3. Shutdown server & attempt WiFi connection
     4. Synchronise network time on STA connection
 6. Repeat steps 3 - 5 as necessary